WeblateOrg/weblate/docs/admin/auth.rst

 .. note::

-    By default, Weblate relies on third-party authentication services to provide a validated email address.
-If some of the services you want to use don't support this, please enforce email validation on the Weblate side by configuring FORCE_EMAIL_VALIDATION for them.
+    By default, Weblate relies on third-party authentication services to provide a validated e-mail address.
+If some of the services you want to use don't support this, please enforce e-mail validation on the Weblate side by configuring FORCE_EMAIL_VALIDATION for them.
 For example:

     .. code-block:: python